Murder of Antonio Santiago: Perpetrator

 De'Marquise Elkins was born in 1995.
 According to defense counsel, he experienced neglect from his drug-addicted mother as a child.
-Prior to murdering Santiago, Elkins attempted to rob a pastor named Wilfredo Calix-Flores on March 11, 2013, at the pastor's church in Brunswick.
+Prior to murdering Antonio, Elkins attempted to rob a pastor named Wilfredo Calix-Flores on March 11, 2013, at the pastor's church in Brunswick.
 Elkins and two accomplices pointed a pistol at Calix-Flores and demanded his cell phone and money.
 Because the pastor did not have anything to give them, they shot him.
 The bullet penetrated his arm and chest.
 After shooting Calix-Flores, the perpetrators ran away.

 Murder

-On March 21, 2013, West decided to get some exercise and stroll Santiago to the post office.
+On March 21, 2013, West decided to get some exercise and stroll Antonio to the post office.
 The mother and son were confronted by Elkins and Lang at 9:00 am while returning home.

 According to Lang, Elkins had previously said that he wanted to find a Mexican to rob.
 Elkins pointed a .22-caliber handgun at West and demanded money.
 When West said that she didn't have any money, Elkins threatened her, saying "give me your money or I'm going to kill you and I'm going to shoot your baby and kill your baby."
-West testified at the trial that she begged him not to kill her baby, pleading "don't shoot my baby!"
+West testified at the trial that she begged him not to kill her baby, pleading "Don't shoot my baby!"

 Elkins tried to grab West's purse, and fired the gun after she said she had no money.
 The bullet grazed her head.
-Elkins then shot West in the leg and walked towards Santiago.
+Elkins then shot West in the leg and walked towards Antonio.
 Lang testified that Elkins hit West with the gun and counted down from five.

-West testified that she put her arms over Santiago and tried to stop the attacker from shooting him.
+West testified that she put her arms over Antonio and tried to stop the attacker from shooting him.
 She was unsuccessful and Elkins shot her baby between his eyes at point-blank range.
 The robbers then hit West with the revolver, tried to grab her purse, and fled.

 West tried to revive her son with CPR, and witnesses called 9-1-1.
-Bystanders and rescue workers also tried to help Santiago, but were unsuccessful; he was pronounced dead at the scene.
+Bystanders and rescue workers also tried to help Antonio, but were unsuccessful; he was pronounced dead at the scene.

 Subsequently, Elkins's mother, Karimah Elkins, threw the gun her son had used to commit the murder into a marsh, to cover up evidence.